Marvel0usx/Facial-Recognition/README.md

 # Facial Recognition - An experiment with Logistic Regression
-Using logistic regression model to solve some real-world problems, we can explorer different possibilities and outcomes.
+Using a logistic regression model to solve some real-world problems, we can explore different possibilities and outcomes.

 ### Question Answered by Logistic Regression

-Similar to linear regression, logistic regression maps elements in the input space the to discrete outputs.
-It answers what the (log odds of) probability that an array of grayscale pixels from human face represents a certain gender, age, and ethnicity.
+Similar to linear regression, logistic regression maps elements in the input space to discrete outputs.
+It answers what the (log odds of) probability that an array of grayscale pixels from the human face represents a specific gender, age, and ethnicity.

 ### Alternative